unbit/uwsgi-docs/PyPy.rst

 Since uWSGI 1.9.11 a new pypy plugin based on cffi is available.
 The old one, base on (slow) cpyext has been removed from the tree.

+The plugin is currently supported only on Linux systems.
+Next releases will support other systems as well.

 The plugin load libpypy-s.so on startup, set the home of the pypy installation and execute a special python module implementing the plugin logic.
 Yes, the 90% of the plugin is implemented in python, and theoretically this apparoach will allows writing uWSGI plugin directly in python (in addition to C,C++ and Objective C)